shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 3. Press the **Hash (#)** key, then enter a TG number and press the **Green** menu key.

+*Note:*

-*Note.* When in Private Call mode, changing between VFO mode and Channel mode or vice versa, via the **Red** menu key will not change back to TalkGroup mode
+- When in Private Call mode, changing between VFO mode and Channel mode or vice versa, via the **Red** menu key will not change back to TalkGroup mode

 ### To Receive a Private Call